-If you repeatedly quote from a reading, you need not repeat the title over and over; just give the page number for each subsequent quote.
+If you repeatedly quote from a reading, you need not repeat, e.g., "class reading 5" over and over; just give the page number for each subsequent quote.
 Like:

-Fernald also says that "productivity growth was exceptional before 1973" (p.
+Sack also says that "the operations do not involve any exchange rate risk for the Federal Reserve" (p.
 2).